In this digital age, everyone leaves a trail when they go online.

 Things that help increase volume include data sources, higher-resolution sensors, and scalable infrastructure.

 Structured data is stored in relational databases (like a spreadsheet), while unstructured data, such as Tweets, blog posts, pictures, numbers, and videos, is not organised or pre-defined.
 The variety reflects the different sources of data, from machines, people, and processes, both internal and external, to organisations.

 Drivers include mobile technologies, social media, wearable technologies, geographic information systems, and video, among other things.

-Veracity is the quality and origin of data, and its adherence to facts and accuracy.
+Veracity is the quality and origin of data and its adherence to facts and accuracy.

 Attributes of a product include consistency, completeness, integrity, and ambiguity, while its drivers are cost and the need for traceability.
-With so much data available, it is no wonder the debate rages on about the accuracy of information in the digital age.
+With so much data available, it is no wonder the debate rages on about the accuracy of the information in the digital age.

 So, what do 5 V’s look like in action?

 Velocity: Every 60 seconds, hours of footage are uploaded to YouTube, generating data.
 Think about how quickly data accumulates over hours, days, and years.

 Volume: There are approximately seven billion people worldwide, most of whom use digital devices.
 All these devices generate, capture, and store data.
 That's a lot of bytes -- approximately 2.5 quintillion of them every day - that's the equivalent of 10 million Blu-ray DVD's.

 Variety: Think about the various types of data; text, pictures, film, sound and health data from wearable devices.